What if we told you that Rhodes is just the beginning of your holidays in Greece?

 You’ll stand in awe in front of the beautiful scenery.
 The illusion of entering a summer painting is quite strong!

-Located in the southern part of Dodecanese Islands complex, Simi is divided in two main areas.
+Located in the southern part of Dodecanese Islands complex, Simi is divided into two main areas.
 “Chorio” (=village) is the upper town and “Yialos”(=seashore) is the harbor area.
 Given that these areas are very close to each other, almost everything is at walking distance.
 This means that you can discover picturesque villages and amazing beaches, without going too far from the main town.

 Simi has a long history, thus it’s not a surprise that there are some pretty interesting things to see.
 Byzantine Wine Presses and Monastery of Panormitis are two must places to visit while in Simi!

 As for the beaches, most of them are in a short walking distance from each other.
-This means you can explore more than one beaches, in once!
+This means you can explore more than one beaches, at once!
 Two of the best beaches in Simi are Nos beach and Agios Georgios Dysalonas beach.

 Nos beach is one of the most popular beaches in Simi.
 This beach combines a peaceful atmosphere with many facilities, for a long relaxing day at the beach.
 Nos is an organized sandy beach with umbrellas and sunbeds.